percona/cloud-tools/doc/QueryAnalytics.rst

 About
 *****

-**Query Analyitics** enables DBAs and application developers to analyze MySQL queries over long periods of time and shines a spotlight on problems.
+**Query Analytics** enables DBAs and application developers to analyze MySQL queries over long periods of time and shines a spotlight on problems.
 Query Analytics helps you:

  * Be sure your queries (tasks) are performed as expected
  * Queries are executed within the time frame you need